ljw1004/csharpspec/csharp/expressions.md

 An *element_access* is dynamically bound ([Dynamic binding](expressions.md#dynamic-binding)) if at least one of the following holds:

 * The *primary_no_array_creation_expression* has compile-time type `dynamic`.
-* At least one expression of the *argument**-list* has compile-time type `dynamic` and the *primary_no_array_creation_expression* does not have an array type.
+* At least one expression of the *argument_list* has compile-time type `dynamic` and the *primary_no_array_creation_expression* does not have an array type.

 In this case the compiler classifies the *element_access* as a value of type `dynamic`.
-The rules below to determine the meaning of the *element_access* are then applied at run-time, using the run-time type instead of the compile-time type of those of the *primary_no_array_creation_expression* and *argument**-list* expressions which have the compile-time type `dynamic`.
+The rules below to determine the meaning of the *element_access* are then applied at run-time, using the run-time type instead of the compile-time type of those of the *primary_no_array_creation_expression* and *argument_list* expressions which have the compile-time type `dynamic`.
 If the *primary_no_array_creation_expression* does not have compile-time type `dynamic`, then the element access undergoes a limited compile time check as described in [Compile-time checking of dynamic overload resolution](expressions.md#compile-time-checking-of-dynamic-overload-resolution).

 If the *primary_no_array_creation_expression* of an *element_access* is a value of an *array_type*, the *element_access* is an array access ([Array access](expressions.md#array-access)).
 Otherwise, the *primary_no_array_creation_expression* must be a variable or value of a class, struct, or interface type that has one or more indexer members, in which case the *element_access* is an indexer access ([Indexer access](expressions.md#indexer-access)).

 #### Array access

 For an array access, the *primary_no_array_creation_expression* of the *element_access* must be a value of an *array_type*.
-Furthermore, the *argument_list* of an array access is not allowed to contain named arguments.The number of expressions in the *argument**-list* must be the same as the rank of the *array_type*, and each expression must be of type `int`, `uint`, `long`, `ulong`, or must be implicitly convertible to one or more of these types.
+Furthermore, the *argument_list* of an array access is not allowed to contain named arguments.The number of expressions in the *argument_list* must be the same as the rank of the *array_type*, and each expression must be of type `int`, `uint`, `long`, `ulong`, or must be implicitly convertible to one or more of these types.

-The result of evaluating an array access is a variable of the element type of the array, namely the array element selected by the value(s) of the expression(s) in the *argument**-list*.
+The result of evaluating an array access is a variable of the element type of the array, namely the array element selected by the value(s) of the expression(s) in the *argument_list*.

-The run-time processing of an array access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of an *array_type* and `A` is an *argument**-list*, consists of the following steps:
+The run-time processing of an array access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of an *array_type* and `A` is an *argument_list*, consists of the following steps:

 *  `P` is evaluated.
 If this evaluation causes an exception, no further steps are executed.
-*  The index expressions of the *argument**-list* are evaluated in order, from left to right.
+*  The index expressions of the *argument_list* are evaluated in order, from left to right.
 Following evaluation of each index expression, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) to one of the following types is performed: `int`, `uint`, `long`, `ulong`.
 The first type in this list for which an implicit conversion exists is chosen.
 For instance, if the index expression is of type `short` then an implicit conversion to `int` is performed, since implicit conversions from `short` to `int` and from `short` to `long` are possible.
 If evaluation of an index expression or the subsequent implicit conversion causes an exception, then no further index expressions are evaluated and no further steps are executed.
 *  The value of `P` is checked to be valid.
 If the value of `P` is `null`, a `System.NullReferenceException` is thrown and no further steps are executed.
-*  The value of each expression in the *argument**-list* is checked against the actual bounds of each dimension of the array instance referenced by `P`.
+*  The value of each expression in the *argument_list* is checked against the actual bounds of each dimension of the array instance referenced by `P`.
 If one or more values are out of range, a `System.IndexOutOfRangeException` is thrown and no further steps are executed.
 *  The location of the array element given by the index expression(s) is computed, and this location becomes the result of the array access.

 #### Indexer access

-For an indexer access, the *primary_no_array_creation_expression* of the *element_access* must be a variable or value of a class, struct, or interface type, and this type must implement one or more indexers that are applicable with respect to the *argument**-list* of the *element_access*.
+For an indexer access, the *primary_no_array_creation_expression* of the *element_access* must be a variable or value of a class, struct, or interface type, and this type must implement one or more indexers that are applicable with respect to the *argument_list* of the *element_access*.

-The binding-time processing of an indexer access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of a class, struct, or interface type `T`, and `A` is an *argument**-list*, consists of the following steps:
+The binding-time processing of an indexer access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of a class, struct, or interface type `T`, and `A` is an *argument_list*, consists of the following steps:

 *  The set of indexers provided by `T` is constructed.
 The set consists of all indexers declared in `T` or a base type of `T` that are not `override` declarations and are accessible in the current context ([Member access](basic-concepts.md#member-access)).
 *  The set is reduced to those indexers that are applicable and not hidden by other indexers.
 The following rules are applied to each indexer `S.I` in the set, where `S` is the type in which the indexer `I` is declared: